Sp00kyB00k/Rome/wotc_python.md

-# Ways of the Code
+# Ways of the Code - Python Bootcamp

 Welcome to Ways of the Code, where you will learn both Python and the tools of the programming trade.